Arcadia-Science/2024-ProteinCartography-dCK-validation/README.md

         - `all_by_all_tmscore_pivoted.tsv`
         - `leiden_features.tsv`
 - **plotting**

+  > **Note:** The heatmap and Sankey plot scripts use the commercial font "Suisse Int'l".
+If this font is not installed on your system, matplotlib and plotly will silently substitute a default font and the output figures will not exactly match the publication.
   - *FPLC*
     - Script: `prep_trace_graph.py`
     - Purpose: This folder contains a script to create FPLC traces and all of the necessary input data.